 4) Run System Restore

 You can perform a system restore if the Kernel Security Failure problem has started relatively recently.
-It is also helpful in situations where the problem has started because of a recent software download, as this helps you in removing the recently added applications and programs.
+It is also helpful in situations where the problem has started because of a recent software download, as this helps you remove the recently added applications and programs.

 1- Go to SETTINGS > UPDATE & SECURITY.